Los Angeles COVID-19 Dashboard

 Hover over the line graphs below to see the number of reported cases, hospitalizations, and deaths by date.
 Note that data is cumulative – meaning that each new day includes all of the cases, hospitalizations and deaths reported for all previous days.

 Further down the page, explore cases by age group and race/ethnicity.
-All data on COVID-19 is pulled directly from the LA County Department of Public Health press releases.
-All data is updated daily, with the exception of tests which are updated weekly.
-Daily information is reported as of Monday, January 04, 2021.
+All data on COVID-19 is pulled directly from the LA County Department of Public Health COVID-19 Surveillance Dashboard and Press Releases.
+All data is updated weekly.
+Weekly information is reported as of Friday, April 16, 2021.

 Why are These Variables Important